komialasse/markdoc/README.md

 ## Deployment

-Markdoc is self hosted and the entire application fits into a single Docker image.
-You can manually build it with `docker build -t markdoc`.
+markitdown is self hosted and the entire application fits into a single Docker image.
+You can manually build it with `docker build -t markitdown`.
 Then type this command to start the container locally.

 ```
-docker run -dp 5050:5050 markdoc
+docker run -dp 5050:5050 markitdown
 ```

 A public version of this image is deployed to [Render.com](https://render.com/) that users can interact with.